lafolle/lafolle.ca/content/blog/broken-resolution.md

 Yes,  iff the party doing MITM is able to create and inject its own CA in user's machine.
 And when does that happen?
 Welcome to corporate networks.

-Let say a corporate creates its own CA and installs the root cert in your system.
+Lets say a corporation creates its own CA and installs the root cert in your system.
 Then if you go to `google.com` on your browser,  `ClientHello` message sent as part of TLS handshake will be intercepted by the corporates proxy, a new certificate signed by its own CA root cert is created where CN/SAN is `google.com`, and is sent back to the user in `ServerHello` message.
-As client has the corporate's root certificate installed, its verification of the certificate will pass.
-Once the TLS connections is established between user and proxy, proxy will establish a connection to the actual `google.com` server and forwards all traffic to it after reading plaintext HTTP requests from user.
-Safe flow happens for responses,  just in opposite direction.
-Compromised.
+As client has the corporate's root certificate installed, its verification of the presented certificate will pass.
+Once the TLS connection is established between user and the proxy, proxy will establish a connection to the actual `google.com` server and forwards all traffic to it after reading plaintext HTTP requests from user.
+Not just the requests,  but now the proxy can also read the responses  Compromised.

 This is only possible if your computer can be controlled by entity other than you.
 Otherwise,  you're safe.